-The forecast target revenue for wastewater is near the top of the new maximum revenue band.
-Considering the potential to further reduce asset values for price setting purposes to allow for improved treatment of contributed assets, it is possible that the Government is actually implementing charges that generate revenues in excess of the "true" maximum revenue outcome.
-The NWI requirement to move toward maximum revenue pricing by 2008 will add to concerns here.
+The forecast 2006-07 target revenue for wastewater remains near to the top of the maximum revenue band.
+Considering the potential to further reduce asset values for price setting purposes to allow for improved treatment of contributed assets, it is possible that the SA Government is at risk of implementing charges that ultimately generate revenues in excess of the "true" maximum (allowable) revenue outcome.
+The NWI requirement to move toward maximum revenue (upper bound) pricing by 2008 will add to concerns here.